skuller7/skuller7/README.md

 👋 Hi, I'm @ skuller7
 - 👀 I am currently referred to as "Nobody"
 - 🌱 I am currently learning Bash, Linux, Postgres and Networking
-- 📫 How to reach me ... you can contact me via discord skuller # 7920
+- 📫 How to reach me ... you can contact me via discord skuller # 7920 or linkedin Uros Zigic

 <!---
 skuller7/skuller7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.